 One of the first books to collate and synthesise the growing primary research on dog evolution, behaviour and cognition.
 Often used in the classroom, it offers an in depth overview of canine science research methods as well as study findings.
 Keep a lookout for the second edition!

-Csányi (2005) If Dogs Could Talk: Exploring the Canine Mind
+If Dogs Could Talk: Exploring the Canine Mind by Vilmos Csányi (2005)

 What does careful observation and documentation of dog behaviour tell us about the canine mind?
 And how did people and dogs come to share these strong emotional bonds?
 Readers join Csányi, and his dogs Flip and Jerry, in this scientific exploration of the high degree of mutual understanding between humans and their four-legged best friends.